 Why you seek reassurance

-The main reason that you will seek reassurance is that you are are afraid that you will act on your thoughts, or do something wrong.
-This is a conscious decision, to check that you are still okay, but there is also a more covert, automatic reason (that you will not exercise much control over) that you seek reassurance, and this is more to do with the anxiety that the thoughts creates.
+You will seek reassurance because you are afraid that you will act on your thoughts or do something wrong.
+This is a conscious decision to check that you are still okay, but there is also a more covert, automatic reason (that you will not exercise much control over) that you seek reassurance, and this is more to do with the anxiety that the thoughts create.
 Let me explain.

-When you get an intrusive thought it can make you feel very anxious, very quickly.
-Your brain is quick to learn that you get a temporary reprieve from this feeling when you seek reassurance; that is, you feel a little bit better.
+When you get an intrusive thought, it can make you feel very anxious very quickly.
+Your brain is quick to learn that you get a reprieve from this feeling when you seek reassurance; that is, you feel a little bit better.
 The next time you get an uncomfortable thought, you might want to ease the anxiety by asking other people their opinion.
-Before long, this becomes a habit so to speak, where you do not exercise much conscious control over your behaviour – you do it almost without thinking about it, or planning to do it.
+Before long, this becomes a habit so to speak, where you do not exercise much conscious control over your behaviour – you do it almost without thinking about it or planning to do it.

 What happens when you seek reassurance?